ROCm/HIPIFY/README.md

 To generate this documentation in CSV, use the `--csv` option instead of `--md`.
 Instead of using the `full` format, you can also build in `strict` or `compact` format.

-To see all available options use the `--help` or `--help-hidden` HIPIFY-Clang option.
+To see all available options, use the `--help` or `--help-hidden` HIPIFY-Clang option.